WenliceRepo/SaathEra/README.md

 # SaathEra

 **Meet intentionally.
 Focus mutually.
 Grow privately.**
+Fewer People Better Reason When you both choose each other -- We Stop The Search

 Verified relationship journey platform for India — curated discovery, safe meetings, mutual Focus Mode, enforced Together Mode, and a private couple space.